santhoshkuamares/reinforcement-anomaly-detection/README.md

 RL-for-Anomaly-Detection
 Project Overview:

-This project applies Reinforcement Learning (RL) to anomaly detection in industrial machine data.
+This project applies Reinforcement Learning (RL) to anomaly detection in industrial for machine overheat.
-Using the AI4I 2020 Predictive Maintenance Dataset, the goal is to detect rare machine failures more effectively than traditional models like Isolation Forest.
+Using the AI4I 2020 Predictive Maintenance Dataset, the goal is to detect  machine over heat befoehand more effectively than traditional models like Isolation Forest.

 Dataset